smorello87/teaching-omeka/lessons.md

 ## Learn from and Teach through Metadata

-Consider developing metadata guidelines with your students in class.  and compile some sample items in a spreadsheet with them.
+Following a theoretical introduction to metadata and its ethics (please refer to the [Intro to Omeka workshop)[https://github.com/GCDigitalFellows/omeka/blob/v2.0-smorello-edits/frontmatter.md]), consider developing shared metadata guidelines for your archive with your students.

+Once you have settled on a schema and developed shared criteria to compile it, consider [populating  a spreadsheet in class with metadata](https://omekagym.omeka.net/items/show/526) for some sample items.

 ## Copyright and licensing

-It's a good idea to spend some time in class discussing copyright and licensing.
-[Alston Cobourn](https://jitp.commons.gc.cuny.edu/spreading-awareness-of-digital-preservation-and-copyright-via-omeka-based-projects/) points to this useful [tool to teach and practice this](https://jitp.commons.gc.cuny.edu/spreading-awareness-of-digital-preservation-and-copyright-via-omeka-based-projects/).
+When using Omeka in the classroom, you will be prompted to discuss questions that concern copyright and licensing.
+[Alston Cobourn](https://jitp.commons.gc.cuny.edu/spreading-awareness-of-digital-preservation-and-copyright-via-omeka-based-projects/) recommends [a set of excercises to teach and practice this](https://jitp.commons.gc.cuny.edu/spreading-awareness-of-digital-preservation-and-copyright-via-omeka-based-projects/).
+This is also an excellent opportunity to introduce students to [Creative Commons licensing](https://creativecommons.org/licenses/), proper citation and acknowledgements, as well as the concept of fair use.

+If you are teaching a slightly more advanced DH class, encouraging your students to work with and along other online repositories can also offer the opportunity to introduce them to [linked open data](https://programminghistorian.org/en/lessons/intro-to-linked-data) and its affordances.

 ## Grading